chinamike65/hugo-tuolesi/content/book4/book4en.md

 53

-The Dhammakaya says:
+The "Dharmakaya" says:

+>
+>All dharmas arise from conditions,
+>
-All dharmas arise from conditions, all dharmas die from conditions,
+>all dharmas die from conditions,
+>

-I, the great recluse of the Buddha, often say the same thing.
+>I, the great recluse of the Buddha,
+>
+>often say the same thing.
+>

-The Buddha talks about dependent origination and emptiness, and believes that all dharmas are dependent origination, all are, cause and effect.
+The Buddha talks about dependent origination and emptiness, and believes that all dharmas are dependent origination, all are cause and effect.

-We all know that none of the myriad laws and myriads exist independently, but exist in an interdependent relationship.
+We all know that none of the myriad causes and myriad effects independently, but exist in an interdependent relationship.

 For example, a cup has many materials inside and outside.
 It is not unique.
 It is made of many materials.